leofds/ansible-essentials/README.md

         msg: "Output: {{ result.stdout }}, return code: {{ result.rc }}"
 ```

+## 7.9 Variables precedence <a name="variables_precedence"></a>

+The order of precedence from least to greatest (the last listed variables override all other variables):

+1. command line values (for example, -u my_user, these are not variables)
+2. role defaults (as defined in Role directory structure) 1
+3. inventory file or script group vars 2
+4. inventory group_vars/all 3
+5. playbook group_vars/all 3
+6. inventory group_vars/* 3
+7. playbook group_vars/* 3
+8. inventory file or script host vars 2
+9. inventory host_vars/* 3
+10. playbook host_vars/* 3
+11. host facts / cached set_facts 4
+12. play vars
+13. play vars_prompt
+14. play vars_files
+15. role vars (as defined in Role directory structure)
+16. block vars (only for tasks in block)
+17. task vars (only for the task)
+18. include_vars
+19. set_facts / registered vars
+20. role (and include_role) params
+21. include params
+22. extra vars (for example, -e "user=my_user")(always win precedence)

 # 8 Playbooks <a name="playbooks"></a>

 ## 8.1 Keywords <a name="playbooks_keywords"></a>